microsoft/ApplicationInsights-dotnet/Readme.md

 Recent updates
 --------------
 **Microsoft.ApplicationInsights.AspNet** is renamed to **Microsoft.ApplicationInsights.AspNetCore**.
-We have updated ASP.NET Core SDK to use .NET Core CLI runtime environment that picks the latest set of RC2 dependencies.
-Please note that this version will not support rc1 bits of DNX environment.
+We have updated the SDK to use .NET Core CLI runtime environment that picks the latest set of RC2 dependencies.
+Please note that this version is not compatible rc1 bits of DNX environment.
 Metrics stream is by default enabled in .NET Framework of ASP.NET Core.

 Getting Started
 ---------------